GenKG/simpleapi/README.md

 # simpleapi
-This is my frirst api on java. the project is made using the lombok and spring boot framework using postgreSQL database and maven project collector
+This is my first api on java.
+the project is made using the lombok and spring boot framework using postgreSQL database and maven project collector.